EU-U.S. trade deal seems distant dream after early optimism

 "It has been slowed down, but slowed down for a very good reason.
 It's brought into question the level of ambition of TTIP.
 Will it be a one-off trade deal or a 'living' agreement that evolves?" said van Ham.

-A further hurdle is that the United States has prioritised a trans-Pacific trade deal, meaning TTIP is only second in line.
+A further hurdle is that the United States has prioritized a trans-Pacific trade deal, meaning TTIP is only second in line.
 The presidential election could also slow progress in 2016.

 Simon Lester, of the Cato Institute, believes a very broad deal may simply be asking too much.
 He suggests that negotiators drop investor protection and GIs from any deal.